Om-git5/Performance_Predictor/README.md

 # Performance_Predictor
-A Machine Learning model for predicting the performance of the employee.
+A Machine Learning model for predicting the performance of the garment factory employee.